sinkswim/midiprint/README.md

 # midiprint
-A Mac OS X command line tool for displaying current MIDI devices and messages on the system.
+A Mac OS X command line tool for displaying current MIDI devices and monitoring MIDI messages on the system.

 ## compiling
 cd Midiprint